Karksi Parish: History

 Karksi was first mentioned in documents in 1241.
 In the 13th century the parish and the castle emerged.
-The St. Peter's Church of Karksi with its striking tower was built on a side wall of the castle of the Teutonic Order destroyed in 1708.
+St. Peter's Church in Karksi with its striking tower was built on a side wall of the castle of the Teutonic Order destroyed in 1708.
 Today's Karksi mansion was built in the 18th century in the Early Classicist style.

 Ordensburg Karkus

 The Ordensburg Karkus was built in the 13th century and destroyed in 1708.
 The castle is now a ruin.